gomathivvm-9496/Customer-Support-Ticket-Analyzer-/README.md

-# Customer Support Ticket Analyzer
+# Customer Support Ticket Analysis using Python
 ## Project Overview
 The Customer Support Ticket Analyzer was developed to store, clean, analyze, and extract insights from customer service tickets.
 The system uses Python dictionaries, lists, loops, functions, and string processing techniques to generate meaningful insights from customer issue descriptions.
 ## Objectives